daneez/job-board-react/README.md

       + can go back to job list page by clicking the top navigation tab 'Job List'

 ## Run the application
+Before running this client application, make sure the backend server is already started, repo can be found at [https://github.com/daneez/job-board](https://github.com/daneez/job-board)

-To run this client application, open your terminal, and run the following command line:
+Once the backend server is running, open your terminal, and run the following command line:
 ```
 # clone to local
 git clone https://github.com/daneez/job-board-react.git`

 # enter into the file directory
-`cd job-board-react`
+cd job-board-react

 # install the dependencies
-`npm install`
+npm install

 # start the application
-`npm start`
+npm start

 # view it in the browser
 visit [http://localhost:8081](http://localhost:8081)